-The applicant, David Scheppers / Innovative Investment Company LLC, has filed a Conditional Use Permit (CUP) application to develop the site for indoor cultivation of medical marijuana on a 3.56 gross acre property (APN 665-030-039, -040).
+The applicant, David Scheppers / Innovative Investment Company LLC, has filed Conditional Use Permit (CUP) and Tentative Parcel Map applications to develop the site for indoor cultivation of medical marijuana on a 3.56 gross acre property (APN 665-030-039, -040).
 New construction of four metal frame buildings (total gross floor area of 68,400 square feet) and ancillary facilities is proposed on the vacant site.